Buttermilk Crispy Chicken Sandwich

 Golden, Crispy, and Dangerously Addictive!

-This my friends is perfection and it’s practically begging to be devoured.
+This, my friends, is perfection, and it’s practically begging to be devoured.

 A crispy fried chicken sandwich with shredded lettuce and mayonnaise on a brioche bun sits on a wooden board, surrounded by potato chips.
 A small dish of dipping sauce is nearby, and a bowl with a red and white checkered cloth is in the background.